 • checktls.com/TestReceiver: Use this to specifically verify your MTA-STS configuration.

 Under Email -> Mailboxes, you can add new users.
-Once a user is created, you can access the webmail interface (SOGo) by clicking Apps -> Webmail in the main UI or by going directly to https://mail.your-domain.com/SOGo/.
+Once a user is created, the primary way to access the webmail interface (SOGo) is by clicking Apps -> Webmail from within the Mailcow UI.
+While you can also try going directly to https://mail.your-domain.com/SOGo/, be aware that recent Mailcow versions may redirect unauthenticated access back to the main login page.

 You have now successfully deployed a full-featured Mailcow e-mail server.
 By leveraging Docker for containerization and Traefik for reverse proxying and certificate management, you have a secure, robust, and maintainable mail solution.
 This setup provides you with complete control over your email, enhanced security through features like MTA-STS, and the flexibility to manage multiple domains and users with ease.